frica/blog/content/articles/mcp-redmine-in-wrap.md

 Title: Adding a Redmine MCP server to Warp
-Date: 2025-07-02 20:38
+Date: 2025-10-04
-Status: draft
 Category: Tech
 Lang: en
 Tags: warp, mcp-server, tips
 Summary: How to add a Redmine MCP server to Warp

-Following my previous article [Adding a Playwright MCP server to Warp]({filename}/articles/playwright-in-warp.md), here is another MCP server I find useful.
-Not a lot of people are still using Redmine I guess, but honestly it works, so several made a MCP for it.
+Following my previous article [Adding a Playwright MCP server to Warp]({filename}/articles/playwright-in-warp.md), here is another MCP server I find useful in my daily use of [Warp](https://www.warp.dev/).
+Not a lot of people are still using Redmine, I guess, but honestly it works, it's open-source and it exits for 15 years, so some people made a MCP for it.

 I chose this [one](https://github.com/yonaka15/mcp-server-redmine), based on recent activity and downloads.

 Here are the steps to set this up.

-**Note**: I didn't set it up with npx.
+**Note**: I didn't set it up with npx, but you probably could for convenience.

 * Clone the [repo](https://github.com/yonaka15/mcp-server-redmine)
 * Create an local .env in the directory where you installed the tool and fill the `REDMINE_API_KEY` and `REDMINE_HOST` values in there.